 The intent of Remote ID is to install a safety apparatus for the increasingly busy metropolitan skyway.

 The FAA began work on the Remote ID final rule back in 2019, soliciting feedback from industry professionals and interested parties nationwide.
-After collecting feedback and making all the necessary amendments, the final rule was published in the Federal Register in January of this year.
-While the original effective date was set for early March, after a series of corrections, the rule officially went into effect on April 21.
+After collecting feedback and making all the necessary amendments, the final rule was published in the Federal Register in January of 2021.
+While the original effective date was set for early March, after a series of corrections, the Remote ID rule officially went into effect on April 21, 2021.
 In layman's terms, that means a significant portion of unmanned aircraft will be required to include Remote ID technology integrated directly into their design going forward.

 Remote ID is a significant step towards establishing a more secure framework for drone operation, but it's far from a catch-all.
 In reality, Remote ID is just one component of a multifaceted approach toward keeping low-altitude aviation lanes clear and safe.
 Despite the best in governmental intentions, Remote ID is not a standalone solution.